ABOUT THE BATTLE OF HOMESTEAD FOUNDATION

 In 1990 the Homestead Strike Centennial Commemorative Committee was formed with Russ Gibbons as chair.
 McCollester and Gibbons were invited by Park Corporation to participate in discussions about the future of the Pump House during the demolition of the former Homestead Steel Mill complex.
 The group vigorously and successfully protested the planned designation of the site as “Pinkerton Landing”, advancing instead the name of “Battle of Homestead”.

-Today the site is owned and benevolently operated by Steel Industry Heritage Corporation, who also offer many educational programs, tours, and events related to the Pump House as well as other local points of interest.
+Today the site is owned and benevolently operated by Rivers of Steel Heritage Corporation, who also offer many educational programs, tours, and events related to the Pump House as well as other local points of interest.

 The July 6, 1992 Centennial of the Battle of Homestead was the occasion for a major conference at Homestead Carnegie Library spearheaded by Gibbons with support from Community College of Allegheny County, the United Steelworkers and Indiana University-Pennsylvania’s Labor Center.
 Speakers included Lynn Williams, Paul Kraus and Bill Serrin.